gvwilson/sdxjs/en/src/pattern-matching/index.md

 ## How can we implement an extensible matcher? {: #pattern-matching-extensible}

-Instead of packing all of our code into one long function, we can implement each kind of match as separate function.
+Instead of packing all of our code into one long function, we can implement each kind of match as a separate function.
 Doing this makes it much easier to add more matchers: we just define a function that we can mix in with calls to the ones we already have.